timmorrisdev/ms4-sea-and-shore-store/README.md

     ![Sort Selector](readme_assets/features_screengrabs/products_page/sort_dropdown.png)

 - Pagination
-    - This area of the site uses the pagination feature included in the ListView clas based view in Django.
+    - This area of the site uses the pagination feature included in the ListView class based view in Django.
 It allows the user to navigate their search results in a more manageable way.

     ![Pagination](readme_assets/features_screengrabs/products_page/pagination.png)